 The page is composed of 4 major components:

 Argilla’s search bar is a powerful tool that allows you to thoroughly explore your dataset, and quickly navigate through the records.
 You can either fuzzy search the contents of your records, or use the more advanced query string syntax of Elasticsearch to take full advantage of Argilla’s data models.
 You can find more information about how to use the search bar in our detailed search guide.

 The filters provide a quick and intuitive way to filter and sort your records with respect to various parameters.
 You can find more information about how to use the filters in our detailed filter guide.

 The record cards are at the heart of the Dataset page and contain your data.
 There are three different flavors of record cards depending on the task of your dataset.
-All of them share the same basic structure showing the input text and a vertical ellipsis (or “kebab menu”) on the top right that lets you access the record’s metadata.
+All of them share the same basic structure showing the input text and a horizontal ellipsis (or “kebab menu”) on the top right that lets you access the record’s metadata.
 Predictions and annotations are shown depending on the current mode and task of the dataset.